moneymessgame/AIrine/client/README.md

 - **Operates a Local Server**: Runs a lightweight Express.js server directly on Android devices, exposing API endpoints that can be accessed locally from the same device
 - **Functions Completely Offline**: Delivers full AI capabilities and information access in environments with limited or no internet connectivity
-- **Optimizes for Resource Constraints**: Utilizes specialized nonGPU language models specifically designed for hardware-limited Android devices
+- **Optimizes for Resource Constraints**: Utilizes specialized non-GPU language models specifically designed for hardware-limited Android devices
 - **Synchronizes When Possible**: Automatically updates and shares data with other nodes when internet connectivity becomes available

 The client interface, built with Next.js, leverages WebRTC technology to enable intuitive voice interaction with AI agents.
 This dramatically simplifies the user experience by eliminating complex text inputs, making powerful AI tools accessible to users with varying levels of technical literacy.